 When I got my loans (known as Stafford Loans) in 2006, they came with one of the highest fixed interest rates federal student loans had had during the 21st century.
 The total made it incredibly hard for me to keep up every month.

-After I graduated, my first job didn’t pay very well and any money I made went towards rent or my whopping mountain of debt: $57,000 in school loans, $1,500 of credit card debt and whatever was left on my car loan.
-Sure, I was more educated (thanks, college!) but I was still ignorant about finances.
+After I graduated, my first job didn’t pay very well and any money I made went toward rent or my whopping mountain of debt: $57,000 in school loans, $1,500 of credit card debt and whatever was left on my car loan.
+Sure, I was more educated (thanks, college!), but I was still ignorant about finances.

 Of course, I wasn’t alone.

 Eighty percent of Americans have debt, according to a report by the Pew Charitable Trust.
 Seventy-three percent of Americans die with an average debt balance of over $61,000, according to a study by Experian and Credit.com.
 You hear a lot about the 1% but the 20% was always super rich to me.